20 Useful Tips for Tent Camping in the Rain

 After a downpour, the air is clean, pure and fresh.
 A hike is now a special experience!
 However, damp grass and wet leaves can get you wet in no time.
 Dripping shoes is no fun.
 Waterproof hiking boots give you a good grip and stay dry in the mud.
 You can give your boots additional protection from water and dirt by freshly waterproofing them before camping in the rain.

 For short distances on the campsite, we also take a pair of slippers or waterproof sandals with us.
 They’re quick to put on and take off; you can wear them in the shower too.
+Another important piece of advice to keep your feet happy: Take spare socks with you.
+I mean lots of spare socks.
+And keep a dry pair that you only wear in the tent.

 13. Use old newspaper to save your shoes

 Put dry newspaper in your wet shoes to help them dry faster.
-Because the paper absorbs moisture very well.
+The paper absorbs moisture very well.
 You can also light a cozy campfire with the newspaper!
 Of course, kitchen paper is suitable for this purpose.
 However, old newspapers have the advantage that they are unrivaled in terms of price – they cost nothing.

 14. Take plastic bags with you